barkhajuneja/My-Testing-Automation-Framework/README.md

 It is built on java 11
 1. UI Testing with selnium
 2. API testing with Rest assured

-Please run the Feature files for scenarions or run maven install to run
+Please run the Feature files for scenarios or run maven install to run